Petschko/Java-RPG-Maker-MV-Decrypter/README.md

 You can save them for **Personal-Use only**.
 If the origin Licence allow use you can use them of course, but please follow the Licences!

 **If that's your Project** and you simply lost your Origin-Files, **you have the same rights**, to do stuff with them, **as before** =)

-## Which Files can be decrypted with this Program?
-You can decrypt the Build-In-Encrypted Files from the RPG Maker MV.
-They usually have the extension `.rpgmvp`, `.rpgmvm` or `.rpgmvo`

 ## Contact
 - E-Mail me if you have questions (no bug reporting please): peter-91@hotmail.de